 Goodwill The Company tests goodwill at least annually for impairment.
 Goodwill is also tested for impairment as changes in circumstances occur indicating that the carrying value may not be recoverable.
 Goodwill impairment testing requires a comparison of the fair value of each reporting unit to the carrying value.
 If the carrying value of the reporting unit exceeds fair value, goodwill is considered impaired.
-At December 31, 2014, the Company had nine reporting units, five of which are assigned goodwill.
+At December 31, 2015, the Company had seven reporting units, four of which are assigned goodwill.

-As of August 31, 2014, the Company's annual testing date, the Company had five reporting units assigned goodwill.
-At that date, the estimated fair value of the two reporting units assigned goodwill in prior years was in excess of their respective carrying values.
-The fair value of the four reporting units to which goodwill was assigned in connection with the ATMI acquisition (see note 2 to the consolidated financial statements) approximates its purchase price, reflecting the recent acquisition thereof.
+As of August 31, 2015, the Company's annual testing date, the Company had four reporting units assigned goodwill.
+At that date, the estimated fair value of the reporting units assigned goodwill in prior years was in excess of their respective carrying values.
 While the Company believes the estimates and assumptions used in determining the fair value of its reporting units are reasonable, significant changes in estimates of future cash flows, such as those caused by unforeseen events or changes in market conditions, could materially impact the fair value of a reporting unit which could result in the recognition of a goodwill impairment charge.